 But it was the history that struck me.
 And I don’t mean just the part about villagers living in those chilly wine cellars to survive a war.
 I am going further back here to Madame Clicquot and an inspiring display of female courage during an entirely different period of war and turmoil.

-The Grande Dame of Champagne
+The Grande Dame of Champagne in Reims

 The Napoleonic Wars were raging when Madame Clicquot’s husband died in 1805, leaving her a widow (veuve means widow in French) at the age of 27.
 She asked her husband’s father to let her take on her husband’s wine business, saying she couldn’t bear to lose her husband and his passion as well.